 What we don’t: Also the least performance-ready.

-Why the last-place finish for the Coleman 24-Hour Cooler?
-While many users note that cold retention was better than expected for the price, it still falls short of other budget options like the AO Coolers 24 Pack and Arctic Zone Deep Freeze Titan above in overall performance and build quality.
-It’s also the least feature-rich of that grouping with just a single front pocket for storage and no leak-proofing along the liner (for improved organization and welded seams, check out Coleman’s similarly cheap Chiller).
-To be fair, the Coleman is the cheapest of the bunch (and on our list) by around $40 to $50, but we think most outdoor-goers who get out more than a few times a season will be better off spending slightly up.
+Why the last-place finish for the Coleman Chiller 16-Can?
+While many users note that cold retention was better than expected for the price, it still falls short of other budget options like the AO Coolers Canvas Series 24 Pack and Arctic Zone Deep Freeze Titan above in overall performance and build quality.
+To be fair, the Coleman does get the edge in features over the AO 24 Pack with more exterior pockets and lash points, and it’s also the cheapest of the bunch (and on our list) by around $20 to $30.
+Still, we think most outdoor-goers who get out more than a few times a season will be better off spending slightly up.
+For a nice middle ground between the aforementioned budget designs and premium offerings, Coleman’s own Pro Soft Cooler ($63 for the 16-Can capacity) is a much tougher and more reliable alternative.

 Soft Cooler Comparison Table